Chena Vanpayar Erissery | Yam – Cow Peas Curry

 12. Tempering: Heat the coconut oil in a small pan.
 Add mustard seeds and allow to pop.

-13. Add the dried red chilli, broken up as well the sliced shallots.
+13. Add the dried red chilli, broken up, as well as the sliced shallots.
 Also, add curry leaves.

 15. Do not mix at first.
 Just cover with a lid and allow to rest for a while.